 Under our bylaws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Third Amended and Restated Certificate of Incorporation, or certificate of incorporation, or bylaws.
-Abstentions, votes withheld and broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, do not have an impact on such proposals.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item, and has not received instructions from the beneficial owner.

 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
-If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
-Proposal No. 1 is a "non-discretionary" item.
-If you do not instruct your broker how to vote your shares with respect to this proposal, your broker may not vote for this proposal, and those shares will be counted as broker "non-votes"
+Pursuant to the New York Stock Exchange (NYSE) rules applicable to brokerage firms, if you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
+If you do not instruct your broker how to vote your shares with respect to "Proposal No. 1, Proposal No. 4, and Proposal No. 5, your broker may not vote for these proposals, and those shares will be counted as broker "non-votes."
+Proposal No. 2, Proposal No. 3, and Proposal No. 6 are "discretionary" and your broker or nominee will be able to vote on those items even if it does not receive instructions from you.